Key to consistent Treflip - Scoop when your body's going up

 Hold your movement to dissipate the downward momentum

-What does it have to do with steezy Treflips?
+What does this have to do with steezy Treflips?

 Lift your body AND scoop